AutodeskGames/stingray-docs/source/stingray_help/getting_started/get_started_android.md

 <dd>The application version, in two-part notation.</dd>

 <dt>Android flavor</dt>
-<dd>Select from either the regular, Gear VR, or Google VR enabled Android engine.</dd>
+<dd>There are three different builds of the Stingray engine for Android: a regular build, a build that plays content on Gear VR devices, and a build that plays content on Google VR devices.
+Use this control to choose which of these engine flavors are included in your package.</dd>
 </dl>

 ### Icons settings

 Browse to select your game icon in PNG format.
 It can be any size, but we recommend a maximum of 512x512 pixels.
+If you leave this empty, the **Deployer** uses the default icon for Autodesk Stingray.

 ### Keystore Signing settings

 Keystore signing is required in order to test the generated *.apk* file on a device or publish it on the store.
-If you do not enable the **Keystore Signing** section, the editor automatically uses the `debug.keystore` that is installed at the same time as the Android SDK at `%USERPROFILE%/.android/debug.keystore`.
+If you don't enable the **Keystore Signing** section, the editor automatically uses the `debug.keystore` that is installed at the same time as the Android SDK at `%USERPROFILE%/.android/debug.keystore`.

 <dl>
 <dt>File</dt>